Are Children With Angelman Syndrome Really Happy?

 As humans, we have the unique ability to project ourselves into the future and consider events that have not yet happened.
 Because of this, we often find ourselves lost in thought.
 As we walk to work or shop for groceries, we find ourselves ruminating on our next meal, our next conversation, or our next paycheck.

-Young children don’t have the same worries or self-awareness as adults, likely because they lack the engine that drives such self-awareness.
-Without a developed prefrontal cortex, life can be quite worry-free.
+Young children (including typically developing kids) don’t have the same worries or self-awareness as adults, likely because they lack the engine that drives such self-awareness.
+Without a fully developed prefrontal cortex, young children can still feel anxiety.
+However, the quality and focus of the anxiety may be different.
 For example, mood disorders like depression begin, on average, around age 30.
-Children are generally happier than adults.
+This suggests that children are generally happier than adults.

 This poses a strange challenge to our concept of health and wellbeing.
 Is health a means towards happiness, or an end unto itself?
 Imagine a treatment that makes someone both healthier and less happy.
 Is this a paradox?